-Sri Lankan Cinnamon (Cinnamomum zeylanicum) is a native plant of Sri Lanka and comes from the bark of an evergreen tree in the laurel family.
+Sri Lankan Cinnamon (Cinnamomum zeylanicum), often called true cinnamon, is a native plant of Sri Lanka It comes from the bark of an evergreen tree in the laurel family.
 The tree can grow to great heights, but in cultivation it is kept as a bush.
-On drying the inner bark curls naturally and so it is usually stored as quills to retain flavour, but it is also available as a powder.
+On drying the inner bark curls naturally and so it is usually stored as quills to retain flavour.
+It is also available as a powder of course.

-Prized by the Ancient Egyptians, who first imported it about 2,000 BC, Cinnamon was considered to be more precious than gold and was used in embalming.
-In Ancient Rome it was also important and very expensive and the Emperor Nero burned a year’s supply on his wife’s funeral pyre as proof of his devotion to her.
+Cinnamon was prized by the Ancient Egyptians, who first imported it about 2,000 BC.
+It was considered to be more precious than gold and was used in embalming.
+In Ancient Rome it was also important and very expensive.
+And the Emperor Nero burned a year’s supply on his wife’s funeral pyre as proof of his devotion to her.
 It was believed in the ancient world to cure snakebites, freckles, the common cold and kidney problems.

 The foodie bit

 Cinnamon is used extensively in cooking and has a warming sweetness which may have inspired song writer and singer Neil Young to write the song ‘Cinnamon Girl’.